 Databases, ongoing projects and recent publications

 - Hartlapp, M. & Blome, A. (i.E.).
 Women’s Positional Leadership in the European Commission: When, Where, and How?.
-In H. Müller and I. Tömmel (Eds.), Women and Leadership in the European Union, Oxford: Oxford University Press
+In H. Müller and I. Tömmel (Eds.), Women and Leadership in the European Union, Oxford: Oxford University Press.
+To the article.

 - Blome, A. & Hartlapp, M. (2021) "Women at the Top of the European Commission – Drivers and Barriers", to the Paper, Contribution to the Webinar "Gender equality in the Commission – will the EU reach its goals?", Swedish Institute for European Policy Analysis.
 To the Webinar